Origin of yield stress and mechanical plasticity in model biological tissues: Results

-The shifting behavior in the distributions can be quantified by the fraction of solid states $\rho_{solid}$ shown in Fig.\ref{SGR}\textbf{b}.
+{In the steady-shear regime, we can compute the instantaneous shear modulus (see Methods) to quantify solid vs. fluid-like states.} The solid-fluid coexistence shows up as a bimodal distribution of the shear modulus, $p.d.f(G)$ shown in Fig. \ref{SGR}B, where the fluid phase is associated with a peak near the numerical noise floor of shear modulus ($\sim 10^{-12}$) while the solid phase corresponds to a finite shear modulus.
+The shifting behavior in the distributions can be quantified by the fraction of solid states $\rho_{solid}$ shown in Fig.\ref{SGR}(b).
 States below the rigidity transition $p_0 = p_0^* \approx 3.81$ therefore are always in the solid phase, which we term a {\bf pure solid}.
 In the range of $p_0 \in [3.81,4]$, $\rho_{solid}$ drops below $1$ indicating a solid-fluid coexistence, which we will refer to as {\bf marginal}.
-For $p_0 > 4$ the tissue remains always in the fluid phase as it cannot build up stresses in response to shear strain.
+For $p_0 > 4$ the tissue remains always in the fluid phase as it cannot build up stresses in respond to shear strain.
 This is also consistent with the yield stress vanishing at $p_0 \simeq 4.0$.
-The fact that the material response depends on the application of shear is reminiscent of shear jamming in granular materials, where an state below the isotropic (un-sheared) jamming threshold can be jammed with the application of shear~\cite{bi2011jamming,behringer_bulbul2018physics,babu2022criticality,babu2023discontinuous}.
-The coexistence of solid and fluid phases also has analogs in dense suspensions near shear jamming~\cite{shah2022coexistence} and discontinuous shear thickening~\cite{Morris_coexistence_review,hertaeg2024discontinuous}.\\
+The fact that the material response depends on the application of shear is reminiscent of shear jamming in granular materials, where an state below the isotropic (un-sheared) jamming threshold can be jammed with the application of shear ~\cite{bi2011jamming,behringer_bulbul2018physics,babu2022criticality,babu2023discontinuous}.
+The coexistence of solid and fluid phases also has analogs in dense suspensions near shear jamming ~\cite{shah2022coexistence} and discontinuous shear thickening ~\cite{Morris_coexistence_review,hertaeg2024discontinuous}.